arash-kariznovi/fund-me-smart-contract/README.md

 ## Foundry

+This project is deployed on this address: 0xCb302e2Fc2e619245E8Eb039d123EfD9abDfE7a9

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: